IgniteUI/igniteui-docfx/en/components/grids_templates/excel_style_filtering.md

 );
 ```

-We obviously have a lot more components inside the excel like filtering dialog, such as buttons, checkboxes, list and even a drop-down.
+We obviously have a lot more components inside the excel like filtering dialog, such as buttons, checkboxes, a list and even a drop-down.
 In order to style them, we need to create a separate theme for each one:

 ```scss
 $dark-button: igx-button-theme(